SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 Keep in mind this is still in the style of the original DigiPen tutorial, I will update it with new XNA methods and practices in the next post.

-Before starting this section please ensure you download [the code](http://startrooper2dxna.codeplex.com/releases/43706/download/121633) for the engine of the tutorial, this only includes the engine framework ready for this section of the tutorial.&nbsp; Alternatively you can download the completed project for this section can also be [found here](http://startrooper2dxna.codeplex.com/releases/44143/download/119497) (if you want to skip typing all this up)
+Before starting this section please ensure you download [the code](http://startrooper2dxna.codeplex.com/releases/43706/download/121633) for the engine of the tutorial, this only includes the engine framework ready for this section of the tutorial.
+Alternatively you can download the completed project for this section can also be [found here](http://startrooper2dxna.codeplex.com/releases/44143/download/119497) (if you want to skip typing all this up)

 ### Source updated for Final combined update project for GS 4.0 project [here on Codeplex](http://startrooper2dxna.codeplex.com/releases/view/61496) (Windows and WP7)

-&nbsp;

 * * *

-&nbsp;

 # Game First Steps